ResQ Family: Impact of Respiratory Syncytial Virus (RSV) Hospitalisation on Quality of Life of Families – A Multi-Country Study

 Aim of the ResQ Family project

 Until today, there is only little information available on how severe RSV infection leading to hospitalisation of the infant impacts the quality of life of affected families.
-For the ResQ Family project, an online questionnaire will be used to survey parents or caregivers of children up to 24 months currently or recently hospitalised (length of hospital stay of at least 12 hours and hospital admission no longer than 4 weeks ago) due to RSV infection.
+For the ResQ Family project, an online questionnaire was used to survey parents or caregivers of children up to 24 months who have been hospitalised at the time of the survey or shortly before (length of hospital stay of at least 12 hours and hospital admission no longer than 4 weeks before survey date) due to RSV infection.

 The aim of the ResQ Family project is to find out how infant RSV hospitalisation impacts the quality of life of affected children and their families.
 The goal is further to provide scientific evidence on the burden of RSV and raise awareness among all relevant stakeholders including healthcare professionals and patient representatives, decision-makers and the general public.
 The project will run until June 2024.
-Data collection will take place during the RSV season from fall 2022 to spring 2023 in four European countries: France, Germany, Italy, and Sweden.
+The data collection took place during the RSV season from autumn 2022 to spring 2023 in four European countries: France, Germany, Italy and Sweden.

 EFCNI Project Team: